Published here is a compilation of relevant data and statistics from companies that have participated in the Circulytics assessments to date.

 Finance

-The Outcomes category measures actual circular economy results on a company level, such as material flows, water flows, energy use, service provision and product design, or procurement and decommissioning of plant, property, and equipment assets.
+The Outcomes category measures actual circular economy results at a company level, such as circular material flows, water flows, energy use, service provision, and product design, or procurement and decommissioning of plant, property, and equipment assets.

-On average, small and medium sized companies (with an annual revenue up to USD 500 million) have achieved higher scores than larger organisations (with an annual revenue equal to or above USD 500 million) (Figure 7).
+On average, small sized companies (with an annual revenue of up to USD 10 million) have achieved higher scores than larger organisations (with an annual revenue equal to or above USD 500 million) (Figure 7).
 Smaller companies are sometimes able to implement change more quickly, allowing them to transition to a more circular way of doing business.
-In addition, across all revenue brackets, companies have generally performed better on the Enablers category than on Outcomes.
+Data availability is also a challenge that increases with company size.
+This is evident especially in the Outcomes category scores across annual revenue, as smaller companies tend to score more highly in this category.
+In addition, the gap between the Enablers and Outcomes category scores is the widest among large corporations with annual revenue greater than USD 10 billion.
+In general, companies have performed better in the Enablers category than Outcomes across all revenue brackets.
 We would expect to see this, because Enablers are more likely to be the first steps in a company’s circular economy journey, and indicate how well-positioned a company is to transition to a more circular way of doing business in the future.

-Figure 7 shows the average Circulytics scores by annual revenue, industry group, and headquarters location.
+Figure 7 shows the average Circulytics scores by annual revenue, industry group, and headquarter location.
 In order to guarantee anonymity, only clusters containing more than five company submissions were aggregated and displayed.
-In this regard, enough data was gathered to show all revenue groups, six industry classifications (consumer/end products, intermediate products, upstream processing, infrastructure, finance and insurance, and services) and four regions (Asia, Europe, Latin America, and North America).
+In this regard, enough data was gathered to show all revenue groups, five industry classifications (consumer/end products, intermediate products, upstream processing, infrastructure, and services) and four regions (Asia, Europe, Latin America, and North America).

 Figure 7.
-Average company score by annual revenue, industry group, and headquarter location for companies that have completed the most recent assessment of Circulytics between October 2020 and August 2021.
+Average company score by annual revenue, industry group, and headquarter location for companies that completed a Circulytics assessment between October 2021 and August 2022.
 Click on the arrow at the bottom right of the chart to view different parameters.
-N=123 is the total sample size, which can vary depending on parameter selection.
+N=102 is the total sample size, which can vary depending on parameter selection.

 3. Change in scores between Circulytics assessments

-This third section highlights the findings regarding the evolution of scores between completed assessments from the first version of Circulytics (January 2020 to October 2020) and the updated version (October 2020 to August 2021).
-Due to improvements made to the Circulytics tool, including regrouping of the Outcomes indicators into six themes in October 2020, not all themes within the Outcomes category are directly comparable between the two reporting cycles.
-Thus, some indicators within the category were selected to allow comparisons over time.
-They are:
+This third section covers the evolution of scores between Circulytics reporting cycles.
+Due to improvements made to the Circulytics tool, including regrouping of the Outcomes indicators into six themes in October 2020, not all themes within the Outcomes category are directly comparable between the first two reporting cycles.
+Thus, only the latest two reporting cycles are selected to show comparison across all theme scores over time.

 3.1 Score change results